bsugg/PumpkinProject/README.md

 ## Expectations

-This project will be expected to deliver…
+This project will be expected to deliver:

-1. One
-2. Two
-3. Three
+1. A response to the proposed hyptheses:
+      - *Pumpkins grown closer together will have a higher overall yield.*
+      - *Higher leaf nitrogen composition will indicate higher yields.*
+2. Documentation of how the analysis was conducted
+3. Clean data files and visuals
+4. Pumpkin bin optimization analysis

 Following the below delivery timeline for each phase of work: